claudia1201/html-surf-and-paddle-mockup/README.md

 After completing this assignment, you should...

-* Understand the properties and use of many *semantic* HTML tags
+* Understand the properties and use of many HTML tags
 * Understand and be able to leverage many different CSS properties to style content
 * Be comfortable with implementing layouts of HTML within CSS